 Waterford Kindergarten students benefit from spending time weekly in the computer and iPad labs with a technology specialist.

 The Waterford Institute’s software also provides teachers with a real-time assessment tool to monitor student progress.

-Students meet with art and science specialists for 45 minutes, two times per week.
+Students also meet with art and science specialists each week.
 Longer class periods give specialists the time to engage students in hands-on art projects and science experiments.